masudshrabon/SlowlorisAttack/README.md

 1. Download and install active perl from the given link: http://www.activestate.com/activeperl/downloads

-2. Download the SlowlorisAttack and unzip it.
+2. Download the SlowlorisAttack project from this page and unzip it.

 3. Open cmd and go to the folder SlowlorisAttack by the cmd.